SorrentinoPro/one_stop/README.md

 # How to use:

-1) Download one-stop.zip
+1) Download one-stop-master.zip

-2) Unzip it and place the errors folder and .htaccess file inside the root directory.(es.--> /public_html  or  /htdocs) If you have already the .htaccess file on your root directory, just add the content of my .htaccess inside yours, but it is IMPORTANT to paste it before anything else you already have, in short from Line #1.
+2) Unzip it and place the /errors folder and .htaccess file inside the root directory.(es.--> /public_html  or  /htdocs) If you have already the .htaccess file on your root directory, just add the content of my .htaccess inside yours, but it is IMPORTANT to paste it before anything else you already have inside .htaccess, in short from Line #1.

 3) Navigate to yoursite.com/errors